swup/docs/docs/getting-started/installation.md

 ## Run Swup

-To run swup, create new Swup instance.
+To run swup, create a new Swup instance.

 ```javascript
 import Swup from 'swup';